Mwpereira/Arc-Password-Manager/README.md

 ## 🖥 Developing

-Using a Web Browser Build
+Develop using a Web Browser Build
 ```
 npm run serve
 ```
 or

-Using a Desktop Application Build
+Develop using a Desktop Application
 ```
 npm run electron:serve
 ```